onkelbeh/HomeAssistantRepository/README.md

 - Convince more people to not run Home Assistant with Docker (see https://xkcd.com/1988/)

 ## experiments are in progress:
-* grafana
+* grafana with influxdb
-* influxdb
+* remote IOS authentification with [haproxy](https://www.haproxy.org) and client certificates.

 ## some Background...
 I have Home Assistant running on a virtual X64 box, 4GB RAM, 4 Cores of an older Xeon E5-2630 v2 @ 2.60GHz and 10GB Disk from a small FC SAN (HP MSA).
-Recorder writes to a separate mariadb machine, currently 10.3.16 without problems.
+Recorder writes to a separate mariadb machine, currently 10.3.20 without problems.

 Some of my devices are still connected via Eclipse Mosquitto (https://mosquitto.org/), i use the stable version coming with the original distribution (1.6.7), no SSL inside my isolated IOT Vlan, so no need to upgrade.
 Along MQTT i am actively using (and therefore testing) the following platforms/components:
 * some (~9) Z-Wave devices, mostly Fibaro Roller Shutter 3 with a ZMEEUZB1 Stick connected to my VM with ser2net, socat & OpenZWave.
-I would not by the Fibaro stuff anymore, because of their firmware policy.
+I would not buy the Fibaro stuff again, because of their weird firmware policy.
 You need to have their expensive gateway to make an update.
 The cheap chinese stuff would do it better.
   - in the vm run `socat pty,link=/dev/ttyUSB0,raw,user=homeassistant,group=dialout,mode=777 tcp:[ip of usbhost]:3333`
   - at the usb host run `ser2net` with `3333:raw:0:/dev/ttyACM0:115200 8DATABITS NONE 1STOPBIT`
 * a bunch of OneWire and I2C Sensors (mostly via MQTT) and